 Allergic rhinitis — or hay fever — affects roughly 8% of adults in the United States.
 If you regularly develop a runny or itchy nose or struggle with coughing fits or headaches, contact Atlanta ENT, Sinus & Allergy Associates, P.C. for an evaluation.
-Ramie A. Tritt, MD, and Gregg R. Sachs, DO, provide evidence-based allergic rhinitis treatments at their two offices in Atlanta, Georgia.
+Ramie A. Tritt, MD, provides evidence-based allergic rhinitis treatments at his two offices in Atlanta, Georgia.
 Find out more by requesting an appointment online or by calling either office to speak with a team member.

 Allergic rhinitis is an allergic overreaction of your immune system that occurs when you’re exposed to certain allergens.
 Your immune system becomes overly sensitive to a harmless substance, which leads to widespread issues.